 Lisa Grossbauer, Instructor of Mathematics, earned a BS in Mathematics and an MS in Applied Statistics from Villanova University.
 After 15 years at Lockheed Martin Corporation working as an Aerospace Software Engineer, she entered higher education teaching while simultaneously attending Ursinus College for her Secondary Education Certification in Mathematics as a post- baccalaureate.
 She received her Pennsylvania certification in Mathematics from Ursinus College then joined the mathematics department the following semester.

-She is interested in math and statistics education, specifically teaching young educators the importance of making real world connections in mathematics in order to instill our youth with a deeper more meaningful understanding of mathematics.
+She is interested in math and statistics education, specifically teaching young educators the importance of making real world connections in mathematics in order to cultivate a deeper more meaningful understanding of mathematics.
 Lisa Grossbauer has spent much of her teaching career exploring various pedagogies and their success in helping students to discover and enjoy mathematics.
-She is a member of the NCTM, ATMOPAV, and PASTA professional associations.
-She is a participant in the TANGO Stat Ed NSF grant on statistical education with Villanova University, PA. and the College of the Canyons, CA. She is a reader for the AP-Statistics exam through Educational Testing Services.
+She is a member of the ASA, NCTM, ATMOPAV, and PASTA professional associations.
+She is a participant in the TANGO Stat Ed NSF grant on statistical education with Villanova University, PA. and the College of the Canyons, CA. Additionally, She is a reader for the AP-Statistics exam through Educational Testing Services.

 She loves spending time with her family and sharing their common love of the outdoors whether at the beach, biking, camping, hiking, kayaking, or gardening.
 She is a member of masters swimming and can be found most mornings in the pool by 5 am.
 Her family enjoys volunteering through their church, St. Mary’s of Schwenksville where they are active in St. Vincent DePaul Society, Science Fair Coordination, Adoration Adorer, and various social groups.

 - In Progress PhD in Teaching, Learning, and Technology, Lehigh University

 - BS in Mathematics, Villanova University